GabeScott/standard-works-vault/General Conference/2021 April - Bless in His Name.md

 His priesthood service, like mine that day in the care center, is given out of love.
 In fact, the ministering brother recently asked his bishop if there were others in the ward he could care for.
 His desire to magnify his priesthood service has grown as he has served in the Lord’s name and in a way known almost exclusively to Him.
 I don’t know if the ministering brother has prayed, as I did, for those he serves to know of the Lord’s love, but because his service has been in the Lord’s name, the result has been the same.

 The same wonderful result comes when I pray for it before I give a priesthood blessing to someone who is ill or in a time of need.
-It happened once in a hospital when impatient doctors urged me—more than urged me—ordered me—to hurry and get out of the way so they could do their work, rather than giving me an opportunity to give the priesthood blessing.
+It happened once in a hospital when impatient doctors urged me—more than urged me—*ordered* me—to hurry and get out of the way so they could do their work, rather than giving me an opportunity to give the priesthood blessing.
 I stayed, and I did give the blessing.
 And that little girl I blessed that day, who the doctors had thought would die, lived.
 I am grateful at this moment that that day, I didn’t let my own feelings get in the way but felt that the Lord wanted that little girl to have a blessing.
 And I knew what the blessing was: I blessed her to be healed.
 And she was.

 It has happened many times as I have given a blessing to someone apparently near death, with family members surrounding the bed, hoping for a blessing of healing.
 Even if I have only a moment, I always pray to know what blessing the Lord has in store that I can give in His name.
 And I ask to know how He wants to bless that person and not what I or the people standing nearby want.
 My experience is that even when the blessing is not what the others desire for themselves or their loved ones, the Spirit touches hearts to experience acceptance and comfort rather than disappointment.